On February 17, 2009, all television broadcast stations are required to stop

 is broadcast at 480 lines of vertical resolution.
 High definition television is broadcast at

-720 or 1080 lines of resolution.
+720 or up to 1080 lines of resolution.
 A digital converter box

 will let you see the high definition channels.
 While high definition channels will certainly